 Excused absences are those for personal illness, quarantine, weather or road conditions making travel hazardous, or any other unusual cases acceptable to the principal.
 Unusual cases must have prior approval by the principal.

 Absences due to family vacations, family obligations/functions or any non-emergency travel will not be excused.
-In addition, campuses reserve the right to review on an individual basis absences due to funerals of family members.

 Doctor’s Note After an Absence for Illness